WebAssembly/component-model/design/mvp/Explainer.md

 ```
 canon ::= ...
         | (canon resource.new <typeidx> (core func <id>?))
-        | (canon resource.drop <valtype> (core func <id>?))
+        | (canon resource.drop <typeidx> (core func <id>?))
         | (canon resource.rep <typeidx> (core func <id>?))
 ```
 The `resource.new` built-in requires that the given `typeidx` refers to a `resource` `deftype` (a resource defined within this component).
 The parameters of `resource.new` are the value types from the `(rep <valtype>)` immediate of the resource type.
-The return value of `resource.new` is an `i32` index referring to an `own` handle in the current component instance's handle table.
+The return value of `resource.new` is an `i32` index referring to an `(rc $R)` handle in the current component instance's handle table for `$R`.
 Because resource type representations are currently fixed to be `i32`, the core function signature of `resource.new` is currently always `[i32] -> [i32]`.

 The `resource.drop` built-in has core function signature `[i32] -> []` and
 drops the handle at the given index from the handle table.
-The `valtype` immediate must either be an `own` or `borrow` handle type.
-If `own`, the resource type's `dtor` function is called synchronously, if present.
+If this is the last `rc` handle for a given resource, that resource's `dtor` function is called synchronously, passing it the resource's `rep`.

-In-between `resource.new` and `resource.drop`, `own` handles can be passed between components via import and export calls using `own` and `borrow` handle types in parameters and results.
-The Canonical ABI specifies that `own` handles are *transferred* from the producer component instance's handle table into the consumer component instance's handle table.
-In contrast, `borrow` handles are *copied* into the callee component instance's handle table, but with runtime (trapping) guards to ensure that the callee calls `resource.drop` on the borrowed handle before the end of the call and that the owner of the resource does not destroy the resource for the duration of the call.
+In-between `resource.new` and `resource.drop`, `rc` handles can be passed between components via import and export calls via parameters and results.
+The Canonical ABI specifies that `rc` handles are copied from one component instance's handle table into another's.
+If the receiving component instance already contains an `rc` handle for the same resource, the existing `rc` handle's index is returned and a duplicate-count is incremented *on the handle*.
+When `resource.drop` is called on a handle with a duplicate-count greater than zero, the count is decremented instead of removing the handle from the handle table.
+This allows each lowered handle to be managed and dropped separately, without worrying whether the handle was de-duplicated or not.

-Lastly, given the `i32` index of an `own` or `borrow` handle, the component that defined a resource type (and only that component) can call the `resource.rep` built-in to access the `rep` value.
-(In the future a `resource.set` could potentially be added, if needed.)
+Lastly, given the `i32` index of an `rc` handle, the component that defined a resource type (and only that component) can call the `resource.rep` built-in to access the `rep` value.
 Because of the fixed `(rep i32)`, the core signature of `resource.rep` is `[i32] -> [i32]`.

 As an example, the following component imports the `resource.new` built-in, allowing it to create and return new resources to its client: